hpcuantwerpen/UAntwerpen-modules/docs/docs-mkdocs/design_decisions.md

-    -   `EasyBuild-infrastructure` for the few modules that need to be installed in the infrastructure tree (if any as on LUMI where this approach is also used basically only the toolchains are installed with EasyBuild, and they only belong in the infrastructure tree tp be ab;e tp a;waus ;pad tje correct target modules as needed by the HPE Cray Programming Environment).
+    -   `EasyBuild-infrastructure` for the few modules that need to be installed in the infrastructure tree (if any as on LUMI where this approach is also used basically only the toolchains are installed with EasyBuild, and they only belong in the infrastructure tree tp be able to always load the correct target modules as needed by the HPE Cray Programming Environment).

     -   `EasyBuild-production` for installing software with EasyBuild in the central software